HubReb/basicToDo/README.md

 - Subtasks: Add subtasks to a ToDo entry to break big tasks into smaller ones.
 - Reminder: Set a date to have the task finished and be reminded of the upcoming deadline.

-The backend will also undergo further restructuring and changes to improve stability and quality.